 TTO MU – Technology Transfer Office of Masaryk University

 Masaryk University (MUNI) has long recognized that the natural role of a high-quality and modern university is linked to the ability to foster collaboration with industry and applications.
-That is why the University founded its own specialized centre, Technology Transfer Office (TTO) in 2005.
-Our mission is to help our researchers´ ideas cross the borders of the University and bring the knowledge and technologies into practice.
+That is why the University founded its specialized centre, Technology Transfer Office (TTO) in 2005.
+Our mission is to help our researchers´ ideas across the borders of the University and bring knowledge and technologies into practice.

 The Technology Transfer Office also supports the transfer of knowledge into practice through direct financial support.
 It allocates resources for the industrial and legal protection of selected inventions (e.g. by patenting) and introduces motivational rules for rewarding originators.
 Along with modern trends, it supports promising technologies in an early stage of development by securing appropriate financial resources necessary for the development or verification of the functionality of these technologies (a.k.a.
 Proof of Concept).

 Masaryk University and its TTO are an integral part of the regional framework; business activities, development of technology and start-up companies and business incubation are carried out in close cooperation with the South Moravian Innovation Centre and other institutions in the South Moravian Region.

 We are an expert service-providing office of Masaryk University with many years of experience.
 The TTO team consists of business development managers, project managers, lawyers, and economic-administrative support.
 Our services are intended both for Masaryk University employees and for external companies or other institutions and organizations.

 - offering technologies for licensing;